adrienverge/openfortivpn/README.md

 ---------

 Smartcard support needs `openssl pkcs engine` and `opensc` to be installed.
+The pkcs11-engine from libp11 needs to be compiled with p11-kit-devel installed.
+Check [#464](https://github.com/adrienverge/openfortivpn/issues/464) for a discussion of known issues in this area.

-To make use of your smartcard put at least `pkcs11:` to the user-cert config or commandline.
-Takes full or partially PKCS#11 token URI.
-Also username and password must not be empty, but doesn't get used.
-So you can type in anything.
+To make use of your smartcard put at least `pkcs11:` to the user-cert config or commandline option.
+It takes the full or a partial PKCS#11 token URI.
+Also username and password currently may not be empty, but don't get used.
+So you should fill in dummy values.

 ```
 user-cert = pkcs11: